Dave Kilcoyne: Ireland

 Kilcoyne missed the Autumn Nations Cup due to injury, but returned to Ireland duty for the 2021 Six Nations Championship, featuring off the bench in their 21–16 away defeat against Wales in their opening fixture, the 48–10 away win against Italy and the 27–24 away win against Scotland, before wresting the number 1 jersey from Cian Healy and starting in the 32–18 win against England in the final round, though Kilcoyne had to leave the field early due to injury.
 During the 2021 July rugby union tests, Kilcoyne started in both Ireland's 39–31 victory against Japan and the 71–10 victory against the United States.
 Kilcoyne's first appearance in the 2022 Six Nations Championship came as a replacement during Ireland's 57–6 home win against Italy on 27 February, before he also came off the bench in the 32–15 away win against England on 12 March and the 26–5 home win against Scotland on 19 March that secured the Triple Crown for Ireland.

 Kilcoyne was selected in the Ireland A panel that joined the senior Ireland team after round 7 of the 2022–23 United Rugby Championship to face an All Blacks XV on 4 November 2022; Kilcoyne featured as a replacement in Ireland A's 47–19 defeat.
 After Cian Healy pulled out shortly before kick-off due to injury, Kilcoyne was promoted to the bench for Ireland's opening fixture of the 2023 Six Nations Championship against Wales on 4 February, replacing Andrew Porter during the second-half of Ireland's 34–10 away win.
 With Healy also ruled out of the round two fixture against France on 11 February, Kilcoyne retained his place on the bench and came on during the second-half of Ireland's 32–19 win to earn his 50th cap, also featuring as a replacement in the 34–20 away win against Italy in round three on 25 February.
 Ireland went on win the grand slam.

+Kilcoyne started for Ireland in their opening 2023 Rugby World Cup warm-up match against Italy on 5 August, scoring a try in their 33–17 win.
+He missed the remainder of Ireland's warm-up matches due to injury, but was selected in Ireland's 33-man squad for the 2023 Rugby World Cup.
+The injury ruled Kilcoyne out of Ireland's opening match of the tournament, but he returned to feature as a replacement in Ireland's 59–16 win against Tonga in Ireland's second pool game on 16 September, the 13–8 win against South Africa on 23 September, the 36–14 win against Scotland on 7 October, and the 28–24 defeat against New Zealand in the quarter-finals on 14 October.